The 13th Law of Persuasion: The Law of Magnetic Familiarity

 Different audiences will require different frequencies of messages.
 Each must be evaluated as to the optimum effectiveness.
 If a quarterly newsletter isn’t working, try switching over to a monthly edition.
 If your daily email messages aren’t yielding results, cut back to twice-a-month and see what happens.

-Beware: Daily could end up like a relationship that is so familiar that it can breed contempt!
+Beware: Daily contact could end up like a relationship that is so familiar that it can breed contempt!

 The three most important words in successful marketing are “testing, testing, testing.”

 Consistency and frequency are a KEY component to be evaluated when troubleshooting your marketing efforts.
+The right mix causes that sense of familiarity.

 The 21st Century consumer has a very sensitive “B.S.
 Detector” when it comes to advertising claims, and anything that is exaggerated will immediately send their arrow into the “red zone” that says, “Lies?
 Do not buy.”